Focus Areas

 From this perspective, there is no such thing as a generic problem.
 A person presents with anxiety, depression, grief, trauma, or relational difficulty because of a highly specific constellation of circumstances.
 Sometimes these circumstances are immediate and visible; at other times they are part of a longer personal or even intergenerational history.
 What feels unbearable in the present may carry traces of experiences that were never given language, recognition, or space to be thought about.

 Often, suffering becomes fixed under a name long before it is understood.
 Therapy offers an opportunity to slow this process down — to move beyond what something is called and toward what it does, what it disrupts, and what it may be attempting to express.
-My work is guided by the idea that meaningful change becomes possible not through fitting experience into pre-existing frameworks, but through attending carefully to what is singular, unresolved, and unheard in each person’s story.
+My work is guided by the idea that meaningful change becomes possible not through fitting experience into pre-existing frameworks, but through attending carefully to what is singular, unresolved, and unheard in each person’s story

 Available